TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 In the following correlation matrix, the exchanges are ordered such that:

 * the very small-share exchanges take the first three spot (out of the way),
-* the taker/maker exchanges take spots 4 through 6
+* the taker/maker exchanges take spots 4 through 6, and
-* the maker/taker exchanges take the remaining spots
+* the larger maker/taker exchanges take the remaining spots.
-*

 <img src="https://raw.githubusercontent.com/TeddyCho/TAQ/master/output/correlation/correlationMatrix30.png">

 Of note are the negative correlations corresponding to the taker/maker exchanges (and NYSE) with the larger maker/taker exchanges.
 It suggests a particular choice between a taker/maker exchange and a maker/taker exchange.